 Another example of an individual best practice that can be implemented to greatly benefit IT project management is recognition.
 Team members will be able to function much more effectively as part of a group if they understand the strengths each person brings to the team.
 It’s also important for project managers to recognize individual contributions and team milestones as a way to motivate participants and keep them engaged, energized and committed to the project’s success.

 This article provides a very high-level overview of some of the best practices in IT project management.
-A more comprehensive review is available through formal training programs, such as the Master Certificate in IS/IT Project Management offered 100% online through Villanova University.
+A more comprehensive review is available through formal training programs, such as the Master Certificate in Applied Project Management offered 100% online through Villanova University.

 Recognized as a leader in project management education online, Villanova connects professionals to some of the leading experts in IT project management through a unique, video-based e-learning platform.
 With lectures available via streaming video and students can learn anytime and anywhere.
 Online message boards, two-way voice over IP (VOIP), virtual whiteboards, live chat rooms, and email allow participants to engage in ongoing interactions with their instructors and classmates.